ReproModel/repromodel/Contributing.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the project.
-2. Create your feature branch.
+2. Create a new branch for your update.
 ```
 git checkout -b my-new-branch
 ```
-3. Add and commit your changes.
+3. Add and commit your code changes.
 ```
 git add *
 git commit -m 'my-new-branch'
 ```
-4. Push to the branch.
+4. Push to the new branch.
 ```
 git push origin my-new-branch
 ```